Skip to content

 Event staff payments

-In keeping with best practices, it is our policy to collect a new, completed Form W-9, Request for Taxpayer Identification Number (TIN) and Certification, within the last three years.
+In keeping with best practices, it is our policy to collect a new, completed Form W-9, Request for Taxpayer Identification Number (TIN) and Certification, every three years.
 If you are new to the event or have moved since the last time you worked with us, please complete a W-9.

 Check-In Information

-Event staff and key volunteers are required to check in at one of the Aid Stations, Packet Pick-up Volunteer Check-In or the Race Office in Garfield Park before reporting to their event roles, depending on what their race week confirmation details.
-Your race week confirmation email will confirm specific details.
+Event staff and key volunteers are required to check in either on course or at the Race Office before reporting to their event roles.
+Your confirmation email on race week will confirm specific details.

-Chicago Event Management produces the Bank of America Chicago 13.1.
+Chicago Event Management produces the Bank of America Chicago Marathon.
 To learn more about CEM and additional opportunities within the Chicago running community, visit cemevent.com, follow us on Facebook and Instagram at @cem.event.